vanilophp/framework/README.md

 | User login/authentication | Cart for this session doesn't exist, user has a saved active cart | Restore the cart                     |
 | User login/authentication | Cart for this session exists                                      | The current cart will be kept        |
 | User logout & lockout     | Cart for this session exists                                      | Cart will be kept for the user in db |

+##### Merge Anonymous And User Carts On Login

+If the `preserve_for_user` feature is enabled, a previously saved cart will be restored if a user logs back in.

+But what happens when a user already has a new cart with items?
+By default, the cart gets replaced by the previously saved one.

+If you set the `vanilo.cart.merge_duplicates` config option to true, then the previously saved cart's items will be added to the current cart, preserving the user's new cart as well.

+> This option is disabled by default.

 ### Totals